-Driver Monitoring (DMS) on its way to become mandatory in vehicles around the world
+Driver Monitoring (DMS) on its way to becoming mandatory in vehicles around the world

 Driver Monitoring (DMS) and the new legislations explained